Full Throttle

 1984

-Sinclair User Issue 31, October 1984 page(s) 43
+Sinclair User Issue 31, Oct 1984 page(s) 43

 TT TRAIL BLAZER

-GRAND PRIX motorcycling has increased in popularity tremendously over the past few years, so it was probably inevitable that someone would attempt to simulate the sport on a computer.
+Grand Prix motorcycling has increased in popularity tremendously over the past few years, so it was probably inevitable that someone would attempt to simulate the sport on a computer.
 Following the path blazed by Psion with the Formula One simulation, Chequered Flag, Micromega have produced Full Throttle, a hair-raising version of the Grand Prix 500cc TT races.

 The game involves a race against forty bikers around any one of ten carefully simulated tracks.
 The controls are simple - accelerate, declerate, left and right.
 There is also a practice mode to give you a chance to familiarise yourself with the track.